isaaclhk/Projects/Python projects/CXR.md

 number of healthy xray images:
 1583
 ```
 Next, we begin to form our dataset by converting these xray images into numpy arrays.
 Here, I've defined a function that helps us do that.
-We'll also visualize the images to check if they are what we'd expected.
+We'll also visualize the images to check that they're are what we'd expected.
 ```
 #create dataset
 categories = ['healthy', 'pneumonia']